Compositionality of Rewriting Rules with Conditions: Compositional associative Double-Pushout rewriting with conditions

 \subsection{DPO-rewriting in $\cM$-adhesive categories}

-Keeping the definitions and results to the essential minimum (mainly following~\cite{bp2018}), with the assumptions described in Assumption~\ref{as:DPO}, we will be exclusively interested in studying so-called \emph{Double Pushout (DPO) rewriting} for \emph{linear rules}: \begin{definition}[Linear rules] Let $\bfC$ be an $\cM$-adhesive category.
-We denote by $\Lin{\bfC}$ the \emph{set of linear rules}, defined as the set of isomorphism classes\footnote{Contrary to most of the graph rewriting literature, we prefer to interpret spans as encoding a partial injective map going from the \emph{right} leg to the left leg, rather than the other way around (for reasons of consistency with the notations of the stochastic mechanics and rule algebra frameworks, cf.~\cite{bdg2016,bp2018,nbSqPO}.
-Furthermore, all constructions presented in the following are naturally defined only up to isomorphisms, whence the choice to consider isomorphism classes of linear rules.}
+Contrary to the traditional graph rewriting literature, we prefer to interpret spans as encoding a partial injective map going from the \emph{right} leg to the left leg, rather than the other way around.
+This notational convention as well as the focus on \emph{linear rules} (i.e.\ rules based upon spans of $\cM$-morphisms as opposed to \emph{non-linear} rules based upon generic morphisms) was motivated by our work on the rule algebra and related tracelet constructions~\cite{bdg2016,bp2018,bp2019-ext,nbSqPO2019, behr2019tracelets,BK2020}.
+Furthermore, all constructions presented in the following are naturally defined only up to isomorphisms, whence the choice to consider isomorphism classes of linear rules.

+\begin{definition}[Linear rules] Let $\bfC$ be an $\cM$-adhesive category.
+We denote by $\Lin{\bfC}$ the \emph{set of linear rules}, defined as the set of isomorphism classes